albac/devtest-puppet-java_ks/README.md

 For additional dependencies and setup see the Install section below.

 # Install
-I highly recommend you look at the [rbenv](https://github.com/sstephenson/rbenv) for managing your account's Ruby environment a manor which is as sane as possible.
-Assuming you have either rbenv or rvm installed:
+I highly recommend you look at [rbenv](https://github.com/sstephenson/rbenv) for managing your account's Ruby environment a manor which is as sane as possible.
+Assuming you have either rbenv or rvm(not recommended) installed:

 ```sh-session
 $ gem install bundler